 Chisholm returned to the U.S. in March 1934 at age 9 and resumed with a public-school education.
 Following high school, she studied sociology at Brooklyn College and earned her BA in 1946.
 (She was a prize-winning debater in college, a skill that would serve her well throughout her political career.)
 She continued her education at Columbia University and earned an MA in early childhood education in 1952.
 While she was still a student at Columbia, she began teaching at a nursery school and married Conrad Chisholm in 1949.
 They would later divorce in 1977.

 Chisholm was a member of the League of Women Voters and the Bedford-Stuyvesant Political League before she ran for the New York State Assembly in 1964.
-When she won, Chisholm became the second African-American woman to serve on the state legislature.
+When she won, she became the second Black American woman to serve in the state legislature.
 From 1965 to 1968, Chisholm served as a Democratic member and focused on unemployment benefits for domestic workers and education initiatives.

 She was known for her bold declarations.
 After her upset victory in the congressional election, she boasted, "Just wait, there may be some fireworks."
 And she delivered on that promise.
 Given her campaign slogan “Unbought and unbossed,” it should come as no surprise that Chisholm quickly made her presence known in Congress.
 She spoke out against the Vietnam War within the first few months of her arrival and said she would vote against military spending.
 When she was initially relegated to the House Agricultural Committee, she requested a new assignment, claiming that she didn’t think she could best serve her Brooklyn constituents from that position.